 The collective pitch control lever is located to the left of the pilot's position and controls the pitch of the blades.
 A rotating, grip-type throttle is located at the end of the collective control.
-For S/N 2167 and subsequent, the collective control includes an illuminated switch box mounted forward of the throttle.
-Both the pilot and copilot collective switch boxes incorporate a starter button, forward landing light switch, and an aft landing light switch.
-The co-pilot's collective is removable.
+The starter engagement button is located on the end of the pilot's collective (and the copilot's collective, if equipped with dual start).